 Common accommodations include braille or large-print exam booklets, more time to test, longer or additional breaks, and using a computer to write essays.

 - Working with your child’s school is the fastest and easiest way to request accommodations.
-See the top 5 reasons to work with the school.

 - Request accommodations early.
 The approval process can take up to 7 weeks.
 See deadlines for accommodations requests.